 Employment Contracts and Disputes

-We also provide representation for employment-related legal matters, including contract negotiations and disputes, and discrimination claims, employee terminations, and federal employment tax audits and investigations.
+We also provide representation for employment-related legal matters, including contract negotiations and disputes, and employee terminations and federal employment tax audits and investigations.
 We represent dentists who are both employers and employees, and we are able to handle employment matters under state and federal law.

 5 Key Legal Considerations for Building and Running a Successful Dental Practice